root-foundation/root/README.md

 2. Competition (quantity and quality).
 3. Leverage (how fast you can make a move).

 We observe this relationship between extreme outcomes and complexity in popular games such as Chess and Go.
-Go has more extreme outcomes than Chess because it is more [complex](https://en.wikipedia.org/wiki/Game_complexity) — i.e., has more possible states or possibilities).
+Go has more extreme outcomes than Chess because it's more [complex](https://en.wikipedia.org/wiki/Game_complexity) — i.e., has more possible states or possibilities).

-Furthermore, as competition has improved in these games (more players, better computer assisted training, coaching, etc.) over the years, outcomes have become _even more_ extreme (i.e., ELO spread has increased).
+Furthermore, as competition has improved in these games over the years (more players, better computer assisted training, coaching, etc.), outcomes have become _even more_ extreme (i.e., ELO spread has increased).

 Finally, leverage also matters because the faster you can make a move, the more quickly the underlying extreme outcomes manifest.
 For example, when two competing startup founders can iterate twice as fast, the difference in their outcomes accelerates — the better one will more quickly outcompete the other.

 AGI accelerates all three factors:

-1. Complexity increases superexponentially.
+1. Complexity grows superexponentially.
-2. Competition increases at least exponentially.
+2. Competition grows at least exponentially.
-3. Leverage (AGI capability) has been increasing exponentially.
+3. Leverage (AGI capability) has been growing exponentially.

 Thus, outcomes will become more extreme superexponentially.

-Extreme outcomes aren't new.
-Complex activities like building startups and creating content have always had extreme outcomes: the best founders and creators generate massive outcomes while the median founders and creators make nothing. **But, for the first time in human history, outcomes will be extreme in _all_ activities, not only in a few activities**.
-This is because AGI eats less complex activities _across the board_, instead of just in a few domains.
+And, for the first time in history, _every_ activity will face extreme outcomes because AGI doesn’t just target specific industries.
+It eats low-complexity work _across the board_.

 ## 4) Number of economically viable activities grows superexponentially.

-**All of humanity's activities until now aren't even a drop of water in the ocean of activities that will emerge.**
+What we’ve done so far is only a drop in the vast ocean of future activity.

 All of the activities we see in our world are sub-activities for some highly complex root activity that we may not even be able to see right now.

-The number of activities that we conceive will be proportional to ratio of: the complexity of the highest complexity activity we can see (i.e., "root"), and the complexity that we can tackle directly without breaking into sub-activities.
-Since the complexity of activities grows superexponentially the higher up we go, this ratio will always increase.
-This ratio will likely increase at least exponentially.
+The number of _visible_ and _viable_ activities grows with the gap between:
+- the complexity of the activities we *want* to tackle, and
+- the complexity we can handle without breaking down further into sub-activities.

+Recall: this *gap* is what causes the *tree* of sub-activities to be constructed in the first place.
+The greater this gap, the more activities we have.

+Since the complexity of activities grows _superexponentially_ with each level, this gap will always increase, and likely *at least* exponentially.

 ## 5) Rate of displacement of winners grows at least exponentially

-Winners remaining winners becomes exponentially more difficult. _Churn_ accelerates.

-For winners at the current level of complexity, who are aiming to tackle a more complex activities, the following apply:
+At higher levels of complexity, it becomes _much harder_ to stay on top.
+Winning once no longer guarantees continued success. *Churn* accelerates.
+#### Why winners get displaced faster:

-1. Advantage relative to someone just starting off shrinks rapidly.
-As we go up the tree, the complexity of new high complexity activities will be so massive that the knowledge you gained in the lower complexity activity increasingly becomes an irrelevant advantage relative to someone starting off with no knowledge.
+1. **Your advantage shrinks.** As you move up the tree, the complexity of new activities grows so rapidly that the knowledge you gained in simpler activities increasingly becomes an irrelevant advantage compared to newcomers starting with zero knowledge.
-2. Success becomes a drag because learnings increasingly won't translate to insights in higher complexity activities (and will increasingly create wrong, limiting intuitions).
-You will increasingly be outcompeted by those who _start_ from above.
+2. **Your learnings become drag.** Learnings from simpler activities increasingly won't translate to insights in more complex activities (and will increasingly create *wrong* intuitions).
+At higher levels, success often requires _reimagining the problem entirely_, not just scaling what worked before.
-3. Pool of competition widens exponentially.
-Increasingly you will be made irrelevant from places you least expect.
+3. **The pool of competition explodes.** As activities converge, people from other fields, who never seemed like competitors, start solving the same problems as you.
+You will be made irrelevant from places you least expect.

 ---

 At higher complexities, transferring success from an activity to its parent activity is less about scaling what you already know and more about having a fundamental breakthrough.

-For example, scaling McDonald's from one city to the world (a previously high complexity activity from a couple of decades ago) is far more straightforward than scaling a robotics company from one domain (agriculture) to a more general robotics company that can handle many domains (an example of a current high complexity activity).
-You can reason about how to scale McDonald's to many locations.
-But you cannot easily reason about how to make a domain specific robot _generally_ useful — this requires re-imagining and big breakthroughs.
+Scaling McDonald's from one city to the world was once a high-complexity activity.
+It mostly involved extending what already worked: same product, same system, different location.

+But now, consider scaling a robotics company from one domain (like agriculture) into a general-purpose robotics company.
+You can't easily reason about how to make a domain specific robot _generally_ useful — this requires re-imagining and big breakthroughs.

 Those who will crack the more complex activities will increasingly have to start directly *at* them.
 Success at a lower complexity activity creates unnecessary drag and distraction because your learnings at that level become less likely to translate into insights in the higher complexity activities above.
-For example, OpenAI could not have emerged as an evolution of a domain specific AI winner.
+For example, OpenAI could not have emerged as an evolution of a domain specific AI winner, it *had* to start above.

 ---